 Also of potential interest to Japanese aircraft modellers in the UK, Humbrol are expanding their range in 2013 and bringing production back to the UK for quality control purposes.
 RLM 02 Grau (Matt 240 in enamel and acrylic) is included in a new series of 13 welcome Luftwaffe colours which, going by the colour chip on their website, might be useful for the Ki-46 kit as well as their recent A6M2!
 Also due from Humbrol is a new series of enamel washes and weathering powders.

 The heading illustration depicts the Ki-43-I of 3rd Chutai leader 1Lt Shigeru Nakazaki named 'Kamikaze' (Divine Wind) and operating from Toungoo in Burma during the winter of 1942/43.
-The broad red fuselage band in front of the white senchi hiyoshiki (war front sign) indicates his leadership of the first Shotai (flight) in the Chutai (and therefore his leadership of the whole Chutai).
+The broad red fuselage band in front of the white senchi hiyoshiki (war front sign) rear fuselage stripe indicates his leadership of the first Shotai (flight) in the Chutai (and therefore his leadership of the whole Chutai).
 Note that this aircraft does not have yellow wing leading edge IFF strips or white border added to the fuselage Hinomaru.
-The illustration above depicts the Ki-43-I of M/Sgt Chikara Kotanigawa who crashed this aircraft behind British lines in the Chittagong hills on 15 December 1942 after accidentally hitting a tree whilst in a very low-level pursuit of the Hurricane IIc of PO Gray of 79 Sqn RAF.
+The illustration above depicts the Ki-43-I s/n 402 (manufactured in April 1942) of M/Sgt Chikara Kotanigawa who crashed this aircraft behind British lines in the Chittagong hills on 15 December 1942 after accidentally hitting a tree whilst in a very low-level pursuit of the Hurricane IIc of PO Gray of 79 Sqn RAF.
 M/Sgt Kotanigawa resisted capture unsuccessfully and subsequently committed suicide whilst held as a POW in Delhi by shooting himself.
+The narrow red 1" borders to the 6" wide senchi hiyoshiki, although seldom illustrated in profiles, are confirmed in an RAF intelligence report on this aircraft.

-The assistance of Keishiro Nagao and Shigeru Nohara in the preparation of the data in this blog is gratefully acknowledged.
+Updated 22 March 2019.
+The assistance of Keishiro Nagao, Shigeru Nohara and Tetsuya Inoue in the preparation of the data for this blog is gratefully acknowledged.

 After blogging about the 1/72nd scale Miyazawa resin kit of Glen here, I'm grateful to Ed DeKiep for finding and kindly sharing these images of other Miyazawa kits of IJN subjects.
 I'm guessing that they were perhaps available in the mid to late 1980s as the subjects they represent were kitted in plastic by mainstream Japanese manufacturers during the 1990s.
 The Fujimi Myrt was released in 1995, the Hasegawa Rex appeared in 1996 and the Fujimi Paul in 1998.